terramate-io/terramate-docs/cli/getting-started/index.md

 For a quick example of how Terramate works, this guide takes you through the following steps:

 1. Creating a new Terramate project.
-1. Adding a couple of stacks using Terramate CLI.
+1. Adding stacks using Terramate CLI.
-1. Generating a Terraform Local Backend configuration in all stacks using code generation.
+1. Generating a Terraform local backend configuration in all stacks using code generation.
 1. Orchestrating commands such as `terraform plan` and `terraform apply` using orchestration and change detection.
 1. Syncing all stacks to Terramate Cloud.